The Birth of an Industry Leads to the Need for Specialization

 Any advisor that gets paid from employer-sponsored retirement plan assets should have specialized training as a condition of selling or servicing retirement plans.
 This opinion is based on personal experience, research, and a commitment to what’s in the best interests of the client.

 Twenty years ago, a retirement plan client didn’t seem very different than other clients that needed investments.
 The advisor role was limited to selling the investments, running an investment analysis report, and educating the employees on basic investment concepts.
 The retirement segment of the financial industry was not formally carved out and there were no sales or service standards.
-This outdated service model has evolved into much more by independent advisors and retirement specialists, but unfortunately is still in practice in the broker world today.
+This outdated service model has evolved into much more by independent advisors and retirement specialists but unfortunately is still in practice in the broker world today.

-With the introduction to the “F” word by fi360 in the early 2000’s, followed by the Pension Protection Act of 2006, the 408(b)(2) and participant disclosures, and now the proposed amendment to the definition of an ERISA fiduciary, the competency threshold for selling retirement plans should no longer begin and end with the ability to select and monitor investments.
+With the introduction of the “F” word by fi360 in the early 2000’s, followed by the Pension Protection Act of 2006, the 408(b)(2) and participant disclosures, and now the proposed amendment to the definition of an ERISA fiduciary, the competency threshold for selling retirement plans should no longer begin and end with the ability to select and monitor investments.

 Specialization is now needed in the retirement industry, which has been informally carved out over the last decade.